The Priest of Satan is the first L.P. from the obscure Swedish black metal

 The opening riff of "Lady Lilith" creates some sense of tension and this unsettling

 feeling continues even as the song slows down.
 In addition to performing the vocals and playing guitar, Jon Nödtveidt is also

 partly responsible for the short keyboard passages, which are more closely related to Edge of Sanity rather than Emperor.

 It is definitely not overdone and it suits the music perfectly.

-some eerie keyboard use.
+by some eerie keyboard use.
 After a short time, the song speeds up.
-One may notice that the bass is fairly audible, as in old
+One may notice that the bass is fairly audible, as in

-Mayhem.
+old Mayhem.
 Jon's vocals sound absolutely desperate and anguished at certain moments in this song.
-Near the end, there is another
+Near the end, there is

 Some of these shorter songs leave the listener wanting more, though that is probably

 much better than songs that overstay their welcome.
 "After My Prayers" begins in kind of a mid-paced way.
 After a little while,

 you hear the sounds of wolves howling at the full moon, as it is prominent in the night sky far above.
 The tremolo melodies